Mandjet

 • monitoring triggers

-Those are the inputs to climate risk screening and the Commercial Account Risk Screen.
+Those are the inputs to climate risk screening and Risk Screening.

 What to tell the client